surniaulula/wpsso-tune-image-editors/readme.txt

 Tested Up To: 5.4
 Stable Tag: 2.2.0

-Sharpen and Improve WordPress Thumbnails and Resized Images for Social Sharing and Better SEO.
+Improve the Look of Thumbnails and Resized Images for Better Click-Through-Rates on Social and Search Sites.

 == Description ==